 Context-aware gameplay that responds to your surroundings in real-time can be a common thing in futuristic games.

-Advancements in generative AI and natural language processing are paving the way for AI-driven NPCs that can interact with players naturally.
-Instead of scripted events, players might engage in fluid conversations, receive quests, or influence evolving storylines based on their actions and movement through real-world locations.
+Advancements in generative AI and natural language processing are making it possible for AI-driven NPCs to interact with players naturally.
+Instead of scripted events, based on their actions and movement through real-world locations, players can:

-Artificial Intelligence will play a big role in AR games of the future.
-All the conversations that will take place in the storyline between characters will be dynamic and will depend on the user’s behavior.
-AR game developers, with the help of machine learning, will create environments where unpredictability will be a big part of the gameplay.
+AI will play a big role in Augmented Reality games of the future.
+The conversations that will happen in the storyline between characters will be a product of AI.
+Moreover, it will be dynamic and will depend on the user’s behavior.
+Developers, with the help of machine learning, will create environments where unpredictability plays a significant role in the gameplay.

 Example